Loading...

-The Proteas of Mzansi initiative is a much-loved celebration of South Africa’s unsung heroines—women who pour themselves into the work of community upliftment, often without any public acknowledgement.
-It’s a recognition of selfless service, quiet resilience, and tangible impact within the social sector.
+Nation Builder’s Proteas of Mzansi initiative is a much-loved celebration of South Africa’s unsung heroines—women who pour themselves into the work of community upliftment, often with little public acknowledgement, yet with lasting impact.

 The 2025 Proteas of Mzansi